MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Removed the "Congratulations!" welcome page and "What's new in Azure Information Protection" page, which displayed for first-time use in Office applications.

-- For [client usage logging](client-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-client ): Event ID 102 and ID 103 are replaced with event ID 101.

 ## Version 1.26.6.0

 **Released**: 04/17/2018